malikdreamy/RegEx/Regular-Expressions/RegEx.md

 console.log(matches); // ["e", "u", "i", "o", "o", "u", "o", "e", "a", "o"] It is worth noting that we are using the global flag g to return all the charachters.
 Otherwise if we removed the flag and just used /[aeiou]/; it would only return ["e"] which is the first character match in the string.

-##Flags
+#Flags

-flags are optional parameters that modify how the regular expression behaves when it matches against a string.
+flags are optional parameters that modify how the regular expression behaves when it matches a string.
 They are indicated by a letter immediately following the closing slash of the regular expression. g (global): matches all occurrences of the pattern, not just the first one. i (case-insensitive): makes the pattern match case-insensitively, so that uppercase and lowercase letters are treated as equals. m (multiline): makes the pattern match across multiple lines of text, so that the ^ and $ anchors match at the beginning and end of each line.